Skip to content

 ย

-surf inspect https://shop.example.com --verbose
+surf inspect https://myapp.com --verbose

-# Execute a command interactively
+# Test a search command

 surf test https://shop.example.com search --query "laptop"